-In addition to her work at United Hebrew, Rabbi Rosenberg serves on the board of the Central Agency for Jewish Education (CAJE), Nishmah – The St. Louis Jewish Women’s Project and the St. Louis Hillel Foundation.
-She is currently the President of the St. Louis Rabbinical Association (SLRA) and a council member of the Jewish Community Relations Council (JCRC) and is a founding committee member of Israel Bound, the St. Louis Teen Israel Experience.
+In addition to her work at United Hebrew, Rabbi Rosenberg serves on the board of the Central Agency for Jewish Education (CAJE).
+She is the immediate past President of the St. Louis Rabbinical Association (SLRA) and is a founding committee member of Israel Bound, the St. Louis Teen Israel Experience.

 Rabbi Rosenberg is married to H. Lee Rosenberg and they have three children, Zoë, Joseph, and Sadie.

-Rabbi Roxanne Shapiro received her B.A. in Political Science from Union College (Schenectady, NY) and her M.A. in Teaching from the Graduate School of Union College.
+Rabbi Roxanne Shapiro joined our United Hebrew family in 2010 as Rabbi & Director of Life Long Learning.
+She received her B.A. in Political Science from Union College (Schenectady, NY) and her M.A. in Teaching from the Graduate School of Union College.
 She received her M.A.H.L. and rabbinical ordination from Hebrew Union College-Jewish Institute of Religion (Cincinnati, OH) in 1999.
 She was granted the designated title of Reform Jewish Educator (R.J.E.) from the Reform movement’s commission in 2003.

 Rabbi Shapiro has been committed to the youth of our movement since her days as a member of NFTY, as staff and faculty member at URJ camps, as a group leader on NFTY in Israel trips, and as an advisor to a youth group.
 During her high school years, she served as Secretary/Editor and then as President of MoVFTY.
 She served as NFTY North American President during her first year of college (1989-1990).

-Rabbi Shapiro is a member of the Central Conference of American Rabbis and a board member of the National Association of Temple Educators.
-In Milwaukee, she served on the executive board of the Wisconsin Council of Rabbis and as a board member of the Coalition for Jewish Learning.
+Rabbi Shapiro is a member of the Central Conference of American Rabbis, a member of the Leadership Team and Board of the National Association of Temple Educators, Secretary of the St. Louis Rabbinical Association, and Chair of the St. Louis Jewish Educator's Council.
 She is also a life member of Hadassah.

 Rabbi Shapiro is married to Benjamin Shapiro and they have two daughters, Sienna and Maliya.

-Rabbi Howard Kaplansky became Rabbi Emeritus of United Hebrew on July 1, 2011.
+Rabbi Howard Kaplansky became Rabbi Emeritus of United Hebrew on July 1, 2011, after serving the congregation for over 30 years, including Senior Rabbi from 1990-2011.
 He received his B.A. degree from Ohio State University, and was ordained Rabbi at Hebrew Union College-Jewish Institute of Religion where he received his M.A.H.L. and D.D. degrees.

 He previously served congregations in Springfield, Massachusetts and Pittsburgh, Pennsylvania and was the Director of the Midwest Council of the Union of American Hebrew Congregations (later renamed the Union for Reform Judaism).